murk-sy/manga-pr-guide/Guide.md

 **As a proofreader, your most basic task is taking translated text and making sure it sounds natural.** This does not mean just fixing grammatical mistakes and changing awkward word order - sometimes you'll have to completely rewrite the entire speech bubble to make it sound natural.
 How difficult your job actually ends up being depends mostly on the skill and experience of the translator.
 That can extend a relatively simple proofreading task into a much more in depth editing assignment.

 When proofreading, you should do multiple passes of the script, preferably in separate sittings.
-For page per day manga, you might be on a tight schedule, but for longer projects it's best to, at the very least, do the final pass on a different day.
+For page per day manga, you might be on a tight schedule, but for longer projects it's best to, at *the very least*, do the final pass on a different day.

 The workflow I generally use consists of multiple start-to-end read-throughs of the entire script:

 0. Transcribing the translations into a document (if not already), listing untranslated sound effects
 1. Proofreading and rough editing of anything that immediately sticks out or sounds weird
-2. Editing
+2. Editing and marking any lines that need translator feedback
+3. Contact translator to get further context
+4. Editing based on translator feedback
+5. Final read-through

+This is a rough outline - I generally do at least 4 passes, though that can depend wildly on the size of the project and translation quality.
+Usually I make minor changes during the final read-through as well.

 ## 🔎 Proofreading basics